UoMResearchIT/matlab-novice/episodes/02-arrays.md

   They all produce a square matrix if only one argument is given, but you can specify the dimensions you want separated by a comma, as in `zeros(rows,columns)`.
 - To select data points we use round brackets and provide the row and column indices of the elements we want.
   They can be just numbers or arrays of numbers.
-E.g. `M(5,[3,4,5])`"
+E.g. `M(5, [3,4,5])`"
 - We can use the colon operator `:` to generate ordered arrays as `start:end` or `start:increment:end`.
-- We can use the keyword `end` to get the index of the last element.
+- To obtain the index of the final element, the keyword `end` can be employed.
 - The colon operator by itself `:` selects all the elements.

 ::::::::::::::::::::::::::::::::::::::::::::::::::